A topological interpretation of Viro's $\mathfrak{gl}(1\vert 1)$-Alexander polynomial of a graph: A concrete correspondence when is a plane graph

 The data $H$ constructed above is a Heegaard diagram for $(G, \delta)$.
 To be precise, from $(G, \delta)$ we construct a new graph $\widetilde{G}$ as below by inserting a thick edge at each vertex and at $\delta$ and splitting the vertex into two vertices.

-Then $\widetilde{G}$ becomes a bipartite graph and these thick edges define a balanced orientation (see \cite[Definition 2.5]{bao}) for $\widetilde{G}$.
-Then it is easy to check that $H$ is a Heegaard diagram for $\widetilde{G}$ (see \cite[Definition 3.3]{bao}).
+Then $\widetilde{G}$ becomes a balanced bipartite graph with these thick edges.
+Then we can check that $H$ is a Heegaard diagram for $\widetilde{G}$ (see \cite[Definition 3.1]{bao}).
 For simplicity we suppress the thick edges and say that $H$ is a Heegaard diagram for $(G, \delta)$.